bainro/viz/README.md

 Run the powershell installation script:

-`Set-ExecutionPolicy Bypass -Scope Process -Force .\install.ps1`
+`powershell -ExecutionPolicy Bypass -File .\install.ps1`

 ### HOW TO USE ###